jocelchristian/sim-os/README.md

 - Spawn random processes or custom processes

 ### Examples
-For some examples on the syntax of the language checkout [examples].
+For some examples on the syntax of the language checkout [examples](examples).